Interview with Karin Konoval who plays Maurice in ‘War for the Planet of the Apes’

 JH: How was your experience working with the performance capture technology to bring your character to life?

-KK: The performance technology is something I have to wear as an actor.
-I have to wear the gray suit, the helmet with the camera, and the wires all over my body.
+KK: The technology is the technology.
+So it’s something I have to wear as an actor: the grey suit, the helmet with the camera, and the wires all over my body.
 But my job doesn’t change: it is to play Maurice, in his physicality and psychology, the integrity of his character, and thoughts and actions.
 The technology is not really something I feel like I have to work with in any way.
 My challenge as an actor is to portray the mature male orangutan that is Maurice.
 There’s nothing different I have to do working with this technology than I would for any other role.
 It’s the role itself that’s challenging.
 The technology captures every part of my performance so I have to have more refined integrity to my performance.
 It is very freeing and allows the actor to do anything, but the actor has to do it.
 It’s not like it can be made up later.

 JH: Were there any challenges in filming?